RevenyouIO/Bots-Lab/README.md

 function in a python file (extension .py).
 For an example see rsi.py.

 ### Config test
-See `config_test` for the simulation parameters of the backtesting engine and the data settings for the historical data.
+See `config_test` for the simulation parameters of the Backtesting tool and the data settings for the historical data.

 ### Run your bot against the backtesting engine